hpcleuven/iRODS-User-Training/03_VSC-PRC_Handson_User-Training.md

 ```

 Note that the vsc-python-irodsclient/development will load a python module if there is none already loaded.
-In order to have full control oif which Python version is used it is recommended to prior to load the vsc-prc module to load the Python version you want to work with.
+In order to have full control about which Python version is used it is recommended to prior to load the vsc-prc-python module
+to load the Python version you want to work with.

 In addition before using the Python client it is needed to start an iRODS session by executing the command: